sohan2961/SS2026_AES_Lab_Team_A5/README.md

 This repository is divided into **one main project folder** and **four member folders**.
 Each member is responsible for one node of the total IoT greenhouse system.

-The updated system uses the hardware that is currently available: **Raspberry Pi 3 Model B V1.2**, **two ESP32 boards**, and **one Arduino Uno WiFi Rev2** as the active actuator node.
+The updated system uses the hardware that is currently available: **Raspberry Pi 3 Model B V1.2**, **one ESP32 boards**, and **two Arduino Uno WiFi Rev2** as the active actuator node.
 The Raspberry Pi works as the central controller and MQTT broker.
-ESP32 boards collect sensor data and handle safety alerts.
-The Arduino Uno WiFi Rev2 controls the relay output.
+The ESP32 board collects environment data.
+One Arduino Uno WiFi Rev2 handles fire/gas safety alerts, and the other Arduino Uno WiFi Rev2 controls the relay output.

 Since there is no real pump available now, the relay is used to simulate an actuator with an LED.
 In a future version, the same relay can control a water pump, fan, or light.